RafDiol/MollyEngineDocs/docs/quick_start.md

     playerController.OnKeyUpHandler(e);
 }
 ```
-**Remember: PlayerController is an extension and not part of the core framework and thats why you need to call the above methods by youself!**
+**Remember: PlayerController is an extension and not part of the core framework and that's why you need to call the above methods by yourself!**

 We should at this point have a character which can move around freely withing our screen, so its time we spawn in our coins.
 Coins are just sprites that need to be spawned at a random point on startup so it only makes sense that we add the coin spawning code to the **OnLoad** method.